fjaros/wowchat/README.md

        * In type put one of, **Say**, **Guild**, **Officer**, **Emote**, **Yell**, **System**, **Whisper**, **Channel**.
 This is the type of chat the Bot will read for this section.
          * If you put **type=Channel**, you also must provide a **channel=name of channel** value.
        * In format put how you want to display the message, supported replacable values are **%time**, **%user**, **%message**, and **%channel** if above type is **Channel**.
+       * **filters**: See filters section.
+If a channel configuration has this section, it will override the global filters and use these instead for this channel.
+         * If this is in the **wow** section, it will filter Discord->WoW messages.
      * **discord** section:
        * **channel**: The discord channel **name** OR **ID** where to display the message. **It is advised to use channel ID here instead of name, so the bot does not stop working when the channel name is changed.**
          * To see channels' IDs, you must enable Developer mode in Discord under User Settings -> Appearance -> Advanced.
        * **format**: Same options as in **wow** section above.
+       * **filters**: See filters section.
+If a channel configuration has this section, it will override the global filters and use these instead for this channel.
+         * If this is in the **discord** section, it will filter WoW->Discord messages.
+   * In section **filters**:
+     * This section specifies filters for chat messages to be ignored by the bot.
+It works for both directions, Discord to WoW and WoW to Discord.
+It can be overriden in each specific channel configuration as stated above.
+     * **enabled**: **0** to globally disable all filters, **1** to enable them.
+     * **patterns**: List of Java Regex match patterns.
+If the incoming messages matches any one of the patterns and filters are enabled, it will be ignored.
+       * When ignored, the message will not be relayed; however it will be logged into the bot's command line output prepended with the word FILTERED.

 3. Invite your bot to Discord
    * Go back to https://discordapp.com/developers/applications/ and click your new Bot application.
    * In browser enter: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot